What is an at-fault motorcycle insurance claim?

 Depending on the circumstances of the incident that led to your claim, you may have to pay more than one excess: your Basic Excess plus any additional excesses that apply.

-For example, if someone under the age of 21 causes an accident while riding your motorbike, you’ll have to pay your Basic Excess (let’s assume it’s $600) plus an additional excess of $600 due to the rider’s age.
+For example, if someone aged 24 years old causes an accident while riding your motorcycle, you’ll have to pay your Basic Excess (let’s assume it’s $600) plus an additional excess of $500 due to the rider’s age.

 If you make a claim for damage only to your windshield, you’ll be required to pay a windshield-only excess.

-Your Basic Excess, and the additional excesses and windshield-only excess are shown on your insurance certificate.
+Your Basic Excess, the additional excesses and windshield-only excess are shown on your insurance certificate.

 If you make a claim, we’ll tell you which excesses apply and when and how to pay them.